Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 Notes: This is a classical paper that proposes **Least absolute shrinkage and selection operator (LASSO)** for linear regression, which minimizes the residual sum of squares subject to the sum of the absolute value of the coefficients being less than a constant.
 AKA L<sub>1</sub> penalty.

 1. **Regularization and Variable Selection via the Elastic Net.** *Hui Zou et al, Journal of the royal statistical society 2005.*  [[PDF]](https://rss.onlinelibrary.wiley.com/doi/epdf/10.1111/j.1467-9868.2005.00503.x) [[Author]](http://users.stat.umn.edu/~zouxx019/)
 Notes: This paper proposes **Elastic Net** for regularization and variable selection, which encourages a grouping effect where strongly correlated predictors tend to be in or out of the model together.
-The Elastic Net combines L<sub>2</sub> and L<sub>1</sub> regularizations together, and can be viewed as a generalization of LASSO.
+The Elastic Net combines L<sub>2</sub> regularization and L<sub>1</sub> regularization together, and can be viewed as a generalization of LASSO.

 1. **Sparse Principal Component Analysis.** *Hui Zou et al, Journal of Computational and Graphical Statistics 2006.*  [[PDF]](https://hastie.su.domains/Papers/spc_jcgs.pdf) [[Author]](http://users.stat.umn.edu/~zouxx019/)
 Notes: This paper proposes **Sparse Principal Component Analysis (SPCA)** that introduces the LASSO or Elastic Net into Principal Component Analysis (PCA) to produce modified principal components with sparse loadings.
 It formulates PCA as a regression-type optimization problem and then obtains sparse loadings by imposing the LASSO or Elastic Net constraint on the regression coefficients.
 The Theorem 4 of **Reduced Rank Procrustes Rotation** is useful.